The Farndale Story

 William Farndale was a railway porter who became a presbyterian missionary and his son, William became President of the Methodist Conference in 1947, leading a ‘back to the soil’ campaign

-Exploring the role of religions of various denominations and its influence on the family
+Exploring the role of religions of various denominations and the evolution of intellectual ideas on the Farndale Story

 Rev Dr William Edward Farndale